 - Duck breast

 - Weight management—All Untamed cans are perfect serving sizes, making them ideal for cats who tend to overeat.
 Our protein-loaded products provide energy without hurting the waistline.
 They are also adequate for weaned-off kittens trying to gain healthy weight

 - Healthy ageing—Our carb-free, protein-rich products are great for keeping age-related illnesses, like feline diabetes, at bay.
 Our food boosts the natural immunity of cats, keeping them fit throughout life

 - No allergic reactions—We don't use any known allergens for our meals, so our products are suitable for kittens who have sensitive tummies and are prone to diarrhoea, which can be life-threatening for younglings

 How to order your first Untamed taster pack

-Untamed simplifies your shopping experience by offering free deliveries for all our products.
+Untamed simplifies your online cat food shopping experience by offering free deliveries for all our products.
 Here’s how to get your first trial taster pack delivered to your doorstep:

 - Complete our TRY NOW quiz